Welcome to Askrigg Studios, Beech House, Askrigg, Wensleydale

 Moor - the exhibition [please click for details] toured the country from

 2012 to 2015 to highlight the importance of moorland and peat bogs.
-View the
+View the Climb up to the Moor exhibition catalogue

 exhibition catalogue (